oomer/cloud_bella_cli/README.md

 # cloud_bella_cli
 [Alpha v0.1, work in progress]
-- [TODO] use BELLA_LICENSE_TXT in ~/.ssh/config
 - [TODO] support more than .png files

-A renderfarm is great for large projects and teams but the learning curve is high for a single artist.
+>A renderfarm is great for large projects and teams but the learning curve is high for a single artist.
 That being said, the Linux skills learned using cloud_bella_cli.sh are the exact ones needed for success with oomerfarm.

 ***cloud_bella_cli.sh***: a helper script to run bella_cli in the cloud or on a home Linux server: